cessda/cessda.guidelines.public/CONTRIBUTING.md

 Development of all CESSDA tools and services is aligned with our roadmap and any functional requirements we have.

-External contributions can be accepted, if they provide funtionality CESSDA deems appropriate and are of acceptable quality.
+External contributions can be accepted, if they provide functionality CESSDA deems appropriate and are of acceptable quality.
 Specific requirements and criteria may apply to specific tools.

 If you want to contribute to CESSDA tools and services, please contact support@cessda.eu before proceeding.